RussBaz/DomainQ/README.md

     }
 ]

-// YOu specify the SVar type explicitly let v2 = SVar.create<string> ()
+// You can specify the SVar type explicitly let v2 = SVar.create<string> ()
 // If ever need to check if the SVar is set, then you can use the following method let isFilled = v2 |> SVar.isFilled